iTwin/itwinjs-core/docs/learning/ui/framework/UiSettings.md

-# UI Settings
+# Application UI Settings

-'UI Settings' refers to settings that define the state of different parts of the UI, e.g., "dark" or "light" theme, size and location of column sizes, or panel sizes.
+'Application UI Settings' refers to settings that define the state of different parts of the UI, e.g., "dark" or "light" theme, size and location of column sizes, or panel sizes.

 ### AppUiSettings